Chart Color Schemes

 Age

-Salisbury East's median age exceeds the national pattern
+Salisbury East's population is slightly older than the national pattern

 The median age in Salisbury East is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
-The 75-84 age group comprises 8.4%, higher than Greater Adelaide's percentage, while the 35-44 cohort makes up 12.3%.
-Post-2021 Census data shows the 15 to 24 age group has increased from 11.5% to 12.9%, and the 55 to 64 cohort has decreased from 11.6% to 10.5%.
-By 2041, population forecasts indicate significant demographic changes in Salisbury East.
-Notably, the 85+ age group is projected to grow by 85% (328 people), reaching 717 from 388.
-The combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 5 to 14 cohort shows minimal growth of just 0% (4 people).
+The 75-84 age group constitutes 8.4% of the population, higher than Greater Adelaide's percentage, while the 35-44 cohort makes up 12.3%, which is less prevalent compared to Greater Adelaide.
+Post-2021 Census data shows that the 15 to 24 age group grew from 11.5% to 12.9% of the population, while the 55 to 64 cohort declined from 11.6% to 10.5%.
+Population forecasts for 2041 indicate significant demographic changes in Salisbury East.
+The 85+ age group is projected to grow by 83%, adding 324 people and reaching a total of 715.
+Notably, the combined 65+ age groups are expected to account for 54% of the total population growth, reflecting the area's aging demographic profile.
+Conversely, the 5 to 14 cohort is projected to decline by 0 people.